XI. FILING OF PATENT APPLICATIONS AND OTHER DOCUMENTS

 Filing of priority documents

-(4) Documents filed on an electronic data carrier shall be accompanied by a paper document identifying the applicant and/or his representative, indicating an address for correspondence and listing the files stored on the data carrier.
+(4) Documents filed on an electronic data carrier must be accompanied by a paper document identifying the applicant and/or his representative, indicating an address for correspondence and listing the files stored on the data carrier.

 Packaging of documents

-(3) The Administrative Instructions under the PCT, Part 7 and Annex F, shall apply to the filing of international (PCT) applications and other documents within the meaning of Rule 89bis PCT.
+(3) The Administrative Instructions under the PCT, Part 7 and Annex F, apply to the filing of international (PCT) applications and other documents within the meaning of Rule 89bis PCT.